 - Credit.net – database lists 25 million U.S. and Canadian companies, including very small businesses.

 - Global Credit Services – offers B2B trade payment information on U.S. and Canadian companies.

 - Creditsafe – collects trade data on invoice payments.

 - National Association of Credit Management (NACM) – NACM members share their credit data with other members.

 Review Your Business Credit Scores Regularly

-As a small business owner, work to keep both your business and consumer credit scores as high as possible.
-Pull regular reports and review them for errors.
-Pay promptly and stay on top of your finances to improve your scores.
-The success of your business depends upon it.
+As a small business owner, you work hard to grow your business.
+To keep both your business and consumer credit scores as high as possible, pull regular credit reports and review them for errors, pay bills and invoices promptly to establish a strong payment history, and stay on top of your finances.
+The success of your business depends on it.